 How to overcome social anxiety in public speaking situations

 Sometimes we get called out to speak in front of colleagues; whether it’s in a meeting, a conference or a presentation to the boss man.
 Before you break into a sweat, here’s how you can deal with such situations as a person who suffers from social anxiety.

 Preparation is key when it comes to public speaking.
-Plot it out, know the main points you want to talk about and get organised.
-Speaking publicly is scary for anyone!
-For people with social anxiety, it’s an even bigger task.
+Plot it out, know the main points you want to talk about and get organized.
+Speaking publicly is scary for anyone.
+For people with social anxiety, it’s a herculean task.
 Being well prepared can help ease the anxiety.
 Stay confident, try to be positive and prepared and you’ll dazzle the crowd.

 Find a place where you’re physically comfortable.
 Being in a place you consider safe will help ease the anxiety.
 By time and with practice, you will be able to talk to people over the phone naturally from anywhere.

 - Pen and paper

 Pen and paper; sounds old school doesn’t it?
 There’s a reason why time and time again we revert back to the old methods.
 Writing down key points for a phone call can make the phone call go smoothly.
 With the information written right in front of you, you won’t forget to mention something you intended to.
 Also, those awkward silences near the end of the call can be avoided if you know exactly what you want to talk about.